-The head of school acts as the representative of the Data Controller on a day-to-day basis.
+The Executive Head acts as the representative of the Data Controller on a day-to-day basis.

 Roles and responsibilities

 This policy applies to all staff employed by the school, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.